umaryusuf11/DecoratorGame/README.md

 Please note that this will be assessed differently toother labs - you will submit your work on Moodle and be assessed on how well you follow this style guide: https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Style_Guide

+You will be assessed out of 5 marks - the speciifc requirements are highlighted htrouhg the readme.

+* SUBMISSION - Clean Code - 1 Mark: Following clean code guidance.

 This is a lab testing your understanding of the decorator pattern by applying it to a video game.
 In this particular example, you are being shown a poor quality version of the code and being tasked with redesiging it from the ground up.

 You have been tasked with improving the implementation given in SillySwordSetup.
 At the moment, the class holds a wide range of different variables to track the different gems added to the sword.
 When at attack is made with the SillySwordSetup it is given a GameCharecter to attack and checks for each Gem variable.